 I have healed many layers of trauma over the years, but every now and then, a situation like this triggers trauma stored deeply within and I have to take some time to gently navigate through the waterfall of emotions.
 I have grown to embrace my sensitivity and have learned that I actually am considered a “Highly Sensitive Person” (see resources below to learn more).
 This gift, yes, gift, has helped me attune to others, especially in the work that I do as a life coach.
 And this sensitivity seems particularly heightened with animals.
 I am no longer ashamed of it.
 I still cry if I let myself think about the Bambi story or the Dumbo story.
 I can’t go to a circus or a zoo.
 I can’t watch any commercials, shows, movies about animals suffering.
 When my two now grown-up sons were little, and also when caring for my daycare children, I always modeled and taught kindness, compassion and respect for animals.
 I never allowed them to taunt animals or even to chase birds — I know — some of you are thinking “don’t be so sensitive” or “it’s normal and what kids do” – but I didn’t allow or tolerate it and I’m not sorry.
 I always used this as a learning opportunity to help my children, or children in my care, cultivate compassionate hearts.
 I simply explained that it would be terrifying for the birds and taught them to be curious and to fill themselves with awe and wonder, and to observe rather than chase.
 My two sons, now adults, are the most compassionate and kind human beings.
-MK YOU’s youth programs (School programs and Community Programs: Peace Pals and Teen YOUniversity provide a great opportunity to discuss compassion towards people and animals.
+MK YOU’s youth programs provide a great opportunity to discuss compassion towards people and animals.
 I am honored to work with many highly sensitive children and teens in my personal coaching program.
 And I will never hesitate to stand up and educate when opportunities like this arise, especially when others, like Salty, do not have a voice.